SuryankDixit/teensy-weensy-Database/README.md

 So anyone who wants to help in making this library generic is welcomed.

 ## Compile :
-  * make
+**make** :
-**make** : This command will create the static library of database files which are stored in db_lib folder and link that library with the main.cpp file which acts as an application file to work with this database.
+  * This command will create the static library of database files which are stored in db_lib folder and link that library with the main.cpp file which acts as an application file to work with this database.

 ## Run :
   * ./exe (add name of your database as an argument)